KAA Gent: Late 20th Century

+2000s

-In 2004, Ghent signed coach Georges Leekens.
+In 2004, Gent signed coach Georges Leekens.
 In his first season, the team ended at the sixth spot in competition.
 With Leekens as a coach, KAA Gent made some impressive performances, such as the 4–1 victory over rival Club Brugge on 1 April 2006.
 In 2006–07, despite a weak start of the competition, the team managed to reach the fourth place in the Belgian Pro League.
 It repeated that achievement the following year.

 The next season, coach Georges Leekens left the club and joined Lokeren.
 Trond Sollied, the Norwegian trainer who had been very successful seven years before, succeeded him.
 Under his guidance, KAA Gent played its third Cup Final, in which it only lost at the end from Anderlecht.
-Sollied left Ghent again after one season, this time for Heerenveen.
+Sollied left Gent again after one season, this time for Heerenveen.
 Michel Preud'homme, who had just become champion of the Jupiler Pro League with Standard Liège, signed a contract for three seasons, together with his colleagues Manu Ferrera and Stan van den Buys.
 In 2008–09, the team ended at the fourth spot, after a strong comeback in the second part of the competition, with an equal number of points as Club Brugge, who had won one more game and ended third.

-In 2009–10, there was a heavy battle for the second place in the Belgian Pro League between AA Gent and Club Brugge and the Champions League ticket that came with it.
+In 2009–10, there was a heavy battle for second place in the Belgian Pro League between Gent and Club Brugge and the Champions League ticket that came with it.
 They played each other on 8 May 2010.
-Ghent won with a convincing 6–2 score and won second place because of that victory.
-One week later, Ghent also won the Belgian Cup for the first time in 26 years, defeating the other Bruges Pro League team, Cercle Brugge.
+Gent won by a convincing 6–2 score to earn Champions League football.
+One week later, Gent also won the Belgian Cup for the first time in 26 years, defeating the other Bruges Pro League team, Cercle Brugge.

+2010s

 On 17 July 2013, the club officially inaugurated their new stadium, the Ghelamco Arena, with a 2–0 win over VfB Stuttgart in a gala match.